chintanvijan/Face-lock/README.md

 # Face-lock
-A face recognition desktop app created in python to protect your private files and directories by generating a user's face id.
+A face recognition desktop app created in python to protect your private files and directories by generating a user's face id .

 Dependencies for usage:
   1. Python 3.0 or plus.